-The Cost Of Anxiety, Panic Attacks and Anxiety Disorders.
-Chronic Anxiety can have a huge impact on a an individual’s day to day life.
+The Cost Of Anxiety, Panic Attacks, and Anxiety Disorders.
+Chronic Anxiety can have a huge impact on an individual’s day to day life.

 Anxiety challenges can seriously affect a person’s health and well-being, relationships, work, social activities… It is often so deeply dis-empowering, it dampens a person’s self-esteem and self-worth.
 Which often leads to further sabotaging emotional and mental behavioural patterns.
 Such as withdrawal, isolation which can trigger depression.
 So often the cost of anxiety disorders is much higher than initially perceived.